AdahilMuniz/SOIN-RV/README.md

 Hi!
 This is just a simple Risc-V implementation.

-My goal with this project is to ~get rich~ learn about computer architecture implmentation as well as simulation tools/process and verification technics.
+My goal with this project is to ~get rich~ learn about computer architecture implementation as well as simulation tools/process and verification techniques.

 I pretend to work on this project for the time necessary to learn and to get skills in the subjects that I like ~that means a lot of time~.
 I hope too that this project could help other students interested in this subjects.